jeremybatesDC/vueGridBaseballCard/README.md

 BACK/STATS TABLE

+- (this really applies most when card is black) rather than just darkening aside/footer/tablestats, USE LIGHTEN AND DARKEN filtering -- could be done with a css filter even if not a scss function. it should be intensifying contrast (so make lighter than color or darker depening on contrast function -- use hur rotate for instance or a css variable. for instance shouldn't all dark have charcola regions just like all white ha some grey boxes? yah

 - finish wiring up sliders / styling quasimodal bg.
 - header ths: -after editing they shape shift slightly (look this up)... do i need to make these a fixed size and weight, and then just allow overflow?
 May need to sketch this out. th hard to click (maybe beucase ther's an absolute and a translate and no min height or something)
 - prevent 3rd line on table back headers (char count(12, done), height combination, plus overflow hidden -- should these be monospaced?)